microsoft/vscode-python-tools-extension-template/README.md

 ## Features of this Template

-This template will after finishing the getting started part would have added the following:
+After finishing the getting started part, this template would have added the following:

 1. A command `My Tool: Restart Server`.
 1. Following setting: